Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-A Madden-Julian Oscillation (MJO) signal was present over the Maritime Continent (Phases 4 and 5) in the first week of May.
-Most models predict this MJO signal to continue propagating eastwards through the Western Pacific (Phases 6 and 7) during the forecast period.
+A Madden-Julian Oscillation (MJO) signal was present over the Indian Ocean (Phases 2 and 3) at the start of January.
+Most models predict this MJO signal to continue propagating eastwards through Phase 3 in Week 1 and then the Maritime Continent (Phases 4 and 5) during Week 2.

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.